-Key pair generation SHALL be performed using FIPS 140-2 Level 3 validated cryptographic modules and processes that provide the required cryptographic strength of the generated keys and prevent the loss, disclosure, modification, or unauthorized use of Private Keys.
+CA key pair generation SHALL be performed using FIPS 140-2 Level 3 validated cryptographic modules and processes that provide the required cryptographic strength of the generated keys and prevent the loss, disclosure, modification, or unauthorized use of Private Keys.
 Any pseudorandom numbers use and parameters for key generation material SHALL be generated by a FIPS-approved method.

-CA keys SHALL be generated in a Key Generation Ceremony using multi-person control for CA key pair generation, as specified in Section 6.2.2.
+CA keys SHALL be generated in a Key Generation Ceremony as specified in the CPS.